 James teaches that the tongue is a small member of our body, which can be used for good or evil.
-May we guard our heart and bridle our tongues, with all vigilance, for out of it can flow springs of life or the curses of death.
-May we be careful not to become judgemental, or to speak against one another.. for to do so violates God's holy law, speaks against the law and judges the law - rendering us judges of the law, instead of doers of God's word.
+May we guard our hearts and bridle our tongues with all vigilance, for out of it can flow springs of life or the curses of death.
+May we be careful not to become judgemental, or to speak against one another.. for to do so violates God's holy law, speaks against the law and judges the law - rendering us judges of the law, instead of doers of God's Word.

 Heavenly Father, I pray that I may become a doer of Your holy law and not fall into the foolish trap of judging it, by condemning the actions of others.
 Lord, You alone can judge the thoughts of the heart and I have no right to condemn others, through my own self-righteous attitude.
 Keep me humble before you and help me become an encouragement to my brothers and sisters in Christ, and not their accuser.
 Keep me from being 'wise in my own conceit', or making arbitrary assumptions about the motives of others and above all, teach me to love others as Christ loved me, for in so doing I will honour Your name, as Christ lives in and through me.
 In His precious name I pray, AMEN.